 Only the shareholders who have voted against a proposed business acquisition at a general meeting in accordance with 2.17 iii and 2.17 v have the right to request special exit.
 When deciding on several business acquisitions, the shareholder shall instead have voted against a majority of the proposals in terms of the total business acquisitions' size as a percentage of the total business acquisitions.

 2.18.
-Supplementary information
+Listing of an RTO company